 If you miss a class meeting, this is your primary resource.
-I will not record our class meeting on the Article Autopsy assignment.
+However, this is not a suitable substitute for attending class - we both know watching a recorded class is not as engaging and might not even happen, which will reflect itself in your grade.
+Also, note that I will not record our class meeting on the Article Autopsy assignment, nor any of our Zoom Open Classes.